-The martial art of Taekwondo, literally meaning "Art of Hand and Foot Fighting", was uniquely developed in Korea.
-Dating back over 2000 years to the time of the three kingdoms, it is considered the oldest self-defence martial art in the world.
+The martial art of Taekwondo, literally meaning "Art of Hand and Foot Fighting" was uniquely developed in Korea.
+The roots of Korean martial arts date back over 2000 years to the time of the three kingdoms.
 The first kingdom Silla, was established in 57 B.C.
 Twenty years later the kingdom of Koguryo was founded and the last kingdom Paekche was established in 18 B.C.

 Silla was built on the Hwarang system.
 The Hwarang warriors cultivated and upheld codes of morale excellence.
 The very spirit displayed by the warriors and their rigorous training became the source of power that allowed Silla to eventually unite the three kingdoms.
 It is this spirit of the Hwarangs which is the primary ingredient of the spirit of modern Taekwondo.